abelardopardo/ontask_b/docs_src/Install/install_ontask.rst

 OnTask Configuration
 ====================

-The next steps describe the variables used to configure the execution of OnTask.
-This configuration is divided into two groups of variables:
+The variables used to execute OnTask are divided into two groups:

 Environment variables